towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 1. Recent graphics hardware with support for the PTB imaging pipeline:
 See our Wiki for recommendations.
-However, all ATI cards starting with Radeon 9500 and all NVidia cards of type GeForce\-FX5200 and later, as well as the Intel\-GMA 950 and later should be able to do it, although more recent cards will have a higher performance.
+However, all ATI cards starting with Radeon 9500 and all NVidia cards of type GeForce-FX5200 and later, as well as the Intel-GMA 950 and later should be able to do it, although more recent cards will have a higher performance.

 2. A calibration file that defines the warp transformation to apply.
 Your